 Do I have to book?

 Some of our concerts sell out months in advance and we cannot guarantee that door sales will be available at every performance.
 Making a booking will avoid disappointment if the show has sold out.
-Also, it is very helpful with our catering if your tickets are booked in advance - we wouldn't want anyone to miss out on lunch after the show!
+Also, it is very helpful for our catering if your tickets are booked in advance - we wouldn't want anyone to miss out on lunch after the show!

 What happens if I have a ticket but can’t make it anymore?